![]() |

 Data points spaced every 1 arcsecond of latitude and longitude (approximately 30m).

-The 30m spatial resolution matches that of most Landsat images and the Landsat image can be draped over the DEM (Digital Elevation Map) created from the SRTM radar data allowing for true-color (or infrared) 3D data visualization of the Earth's surface.30m resolution data is publicly available for the United States.
-The rest of the world will have 90m resolution, but 30m resolution can be requested on a case-by-case basis.
+The 30m spatial resolution matches that of most Landsat images and the Landsat image can be draped over the DEM (Digital Elevation Map) created from the SRTM radar data allowing for true-color (or infrared) 3D data visualization of the Earth's surface.

 10. Swath width